NEW: My new book Pro SwiftUI is out now – level up your SwiftUI skills today! >>

 Paul Hudson @twostraws

 We’ve used SwiftUI’s TextField view several times already, and it’s great for times when the user wants to enter short pieces of text.
-However, for longer pieces of text you should switch over to using a TextEditor view instead: it also expects to be given a two-way binding to a text string, but it has the additional benefit of allowing multiple lines of text – it’s much better for accepting longer strings from the user.
+However, for longer pieces of text you might want to switch over to using a TextEditor view instead: it also expects to be given a two-way binding to a text string, but it has the additional benefit of allowing multiple lines of text – it’s better for giving users a large amount of space to work with.

 For example, we could create the world’s simplest notes app by combining TextEditor with @AppStorage, like this: